The LTI Standard Integration

-The LTI Standard (or, Learning Tools Interoperability®) is a standard from 1EdTech (formerally, IMS Global) that several LMSs adopted to provide interoperability.
-Edtech products that are LTI-compliant can work with any platform that is also LTI-compliant, as long as it's the same version of the LTI standard.
+LTI (or, Learning Tools Interoperability®) is a standard from IMS Global that several learning platforms have adopted to provide interoperability.
+Applications that are LTI-compliant can work with any platform that is also LTI-compliant, as long as it's a supported version of LTI.

 However, Microsoft Teams does not support LTI.
 The only way to integrate with Microsoft Teams is through the Microsoft Graph API.